Cristiano Zanin: Politics

 Zanin participated in the coordination of the presidential campaign of Luiz Inácio Lula da Silva in the 2022 elections.

 In November 2022, he was designated to compose a technical group on Justice and Public Security in the presidential transition cabinet.
 Zanin was responsible for the report of International Judiciary Cooperation and National Strategy of Fight against Corruption and Money Laundering (ENCCLA).

 Threats in airport

-On 11 January 2023, during the aftermath of severe and violent anti-democratic events against the Three Powers building in Brasília perpetrated by terrorists who supported former president Jair Bolsonaro, Zanin was approached by Bolsonaro supporters in the restroom of the Brasília International Airport, where, in a violent and hostile way, he was filmed while he was insulted and threatened of aggression.
+On 11 January 2023, during the aftermath of the events against the Three Powers building in Brasília perpetrated by supporters of former president Jair Bolsonaro, Zanin was approached by Bolsonaro supporters in the restroom of the Brasília International Airport, where, in a violent and hostile way, he was filmed while he was insulted and threatened of aggression.
 In the video, the offenders affirmed that he should be assaulted for being part of Lula's defense.
 Zanin remained calm and regretted what happened, as well as he hoped the persons responsible for the attack would be punished.
 The man responsible for the recording, a 29-year-old entrepreneur, was identified and indicted for threatening, injury and crime incitement.